What age is considered a toddler?

 - Speak using two-word phrases

-- Attempts to utter three or more words other than "mama" and "dada" by 18 months
+- Attempt to utter three or more words other than "mama" and "dada" by 18 months

 - Begin sorting shapes and colours